 "We formalized what we have been doing for several years and that is offering a service to civic, school groups, PTAs, rotary clubs and other community organizations in the region who are seeking a speaker for a monthly meeting or annual event," said Dr. L. Durney, Provost and Vice President for Academic Affairs at the College.

 For more information, contact the College's Advancement Office at 845-398-4020.

 Samantha Bazile, Assistant Director of Admissions, can speak on the Admissions Process and Graduate Admissions.

 Nina Capitelli, Associate Director of Admissions and Transfer Coordinator, can speak on How to Transfer to a Four-Year College and The College Admissions Process.

-Dr. Christian Churchill, Associate Professor of Sociology, can speak on Sociology of Telefundraising/Telemarketing, and Sociology of Work, Organization & Bureaucracy.
+Dr. Christian Churchill, Professor of Sociology, can speak on Sociology of Telefundraising/Telemarketing, and Sociology of Work, Organization & Bureaucracy.

 Vin Crapanzano, Senior Vice President for Enrollment Management and Campus Communications, can speak on Getting Into College, How To Obtain A Scholarship, Real World Marketing for Organizations, and How To Organize Your Next Speech.